Get Help Now

 If you’re facing land condemnation, you should keep your property well maintained during the pendency of the acquisition and condemnation proceeding.
 There are several other important steps you can take to strengthen your case, and many things you should avoid doing that could weaken it.
 I recommend consulting our Land Condemnation Handbook for a detailed list of important dos and don’ts.

-My grandmother was a gourmet cook and she taught me the love of cooking.
+My Swiss grandparents were amazing.
+My grandfather was a world famous illustrator and author of children’s books, and my grandmother was a gourmet cook.
+Together, they taught me a love of fine food and fine art, and my grandmother taught me the love of cooking.
 Before going to law school, I was a chef at a vegetarian restaurant in Chapel Hill.

-I also love to hike, play tennis, read, garden, practice yoga, and hang out with friends.
+I love to hike, play tennis, read, garden, practice yoga, and hang out with my husband, Jay, my family, and my friends.